DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-course-naming-policy.md

 - Do not include financial incentives in the course title - for example, ‘bursary’, ‘scholarship’ or the monetary value.

-- Do not include the qualification in the course title - for example, ‘QTS’, ‘PGCE’, ‘PGDE’ or ‘postgraduate’.
+- Do not include the qualification in the course title - for example, ‘PGCE’, ‘PGDE’ or ‘postgraduate’.

+- Do not include the status gained in the course title - for example, ‘QTS’.

 - Do not include subject groupings in the course title - for example, ‘MFL’, ‘modern foreign’, or ‘humanities’.